nganphan123/grocery-chat-bot/README.md

-# grocery-chat-bot
+# Store chat bot

-###### An assistant chatbot for a grocery store that helps answer customer queries.
+###### An assistant chatbot for Seashore seashell that helps answer customer queries.

 The chatbot will greet the user, then answer their question about store/product information or other, more complex concerns.

 The chatbot will do so by doing a basic check of the user input, and redirecting the query to the appropriate mini-bot, where a more in-depth response will be handled.
-If the bot cannot decipher the user's message, they will be provided with the store's email, phone number, and hours to talk to a real employee.

 ## Table of contents